Kilimanjaro Climbing Routes

 6 and 7-day Lemosho programs start from a high-altitude drop-off: you’ll be transferred to the elevation of 3,500 m/ 11,500 f by an off-road vehicle and start the hike from there.
 This is meant to maximize acclimatization transition - the higher you start, the easier your adaptation will be.

-Rongai is the only route starting on the northern slope of Kilimanjaro.
+Rongai is the only of routes of Kilimanjaro starting on the northern slope of the mount.
 Though this part of the Mountain is rarely visited by hikers, it is not less interesting than the popular southern and western slopes.
 We recommend Rongai to all those who like reclusive hiking experiences.

 Getting to the trailhead - Nalemuru Gate - usually takes 3-4 hours from Altezza Lodge or Aishi Machame Hotel.